LibraryCarpentry/lc-sql/setup.md

 SQLite command line tools come preinstalled on Linux and Mac OS x.

-In order to check they are available type `sqlite3` at the terminal command line.
+In order to check they are available type `sqlite3 --version` at the terminal command line.
+If this text displays, 'Command 'sqlite3' not found, but can be installed with:
+                        sudo apt install sqlite3,' it means sqllite3 is not installed on the Linux machine.
+To install sqlite3, type `sudo apt install sqlite3`.
 To exit type `.exit`.

 #### Windows